PecoL1/Ezdocs-Manual/Optimus Core/1_Base_Repo/Template/Template_1424.md

 Description:Verify that the "Report an Issue" URL is displayed on the home page and redirects directly to ServiceNow.
 Actions:1.
 Login to Zed Application.
 2. In Home page verify "Report an Issue" URL is displayed
-3. Once the user click on that URL it should navigate to ServiceNow directly.
+3. Once the user click on that URL it should be navigated to ServiceNow directly.
 Expected Results:"Report an Issue" URL is displayed on the home page and redirects directly to ServiceNow.

 Test Repository Path: EDD Feb 2026/EDD-1424